Payment service providers providing SCT services can find on this page information to help them implement the scheme.

 As of 23 November 2025, the use of the structured address will become mandatory for Inter-PSP SCT payment messages where applicable, and for payment service users when they send electronic Customer-to-PSP files based on at least the EPC SCT Customer-to-PSP IGs.
 From that date, the use of an unstructured address will no longer be allowed and will hence lead to rejects.

 - Extra clarifications about the charging principles.

 - Inclusion of the Proxy/Alias of the payment account of the Originator and/or of the payment account of the Beneficiary as an optional attribute in certain datasets.
 This attribute is an element supplied by the Originator and cannot substitute the IBAN as unique identifier for a payment account.

-- Amendments to the inquiry procedure and datasets which formalise clarifications already published by the EPC in the year 2021.
+- Amendments to the SCT inquiry procedure and datasets which formalise clarifications already published by the EPC in the year 2021.

-Important reminder: back in 2020, the EPC already decided upon the following changes for the 2023 rulebook:
+Important reminder: back in 2020, the EPC already decided upon the following changes for the 2023 SCT rulebook:

-- Migrate all ISO 20022 standard-based XML payment messages used under the scheme, to the 2019 version of the ISO 20022 standard.
+- Migrate all ISO 20022 standard-based XML payment messages used under the SCT scheme, to the 2019 version of the ISO 20022 standard.
 This migration now takes place on 17 March 2024 instead of 19 November 2023.
 More information about the change of this migration date can be found in the EPC news item published on 24 October 2023.

-Annex IV of the 2023 rulebook version 1.1 lists all changes since the version 1.0 of the 2021 rulebook.
+Annex IV of the 2023 SCT rulebook version 1.1 lists all changes since the version 1.0 of the 2021 SCT rulebook.